 He grabbed the gun because the thugs hadn't covered their faces – so he assumed they were going to kill them.

 Sometimes hostages survive unscathed.
 But without a crystal ball, the victims can’t predict if the criminal will simply rob and leave or, if not wearing a mask, he’ll kill all eyewitnesses.
-The criminal may originally plan only to rob, but if he decides to bind his victims to ensure his getaway – he may realize he now has absolute god-like control and, savoring a power-frenzy, torture his victims to death.
+The criminal may originally plan only to rob, but if he decides to bind his victims to ensure his getaway – he may realize that he now has absolute god-like control and go into a power-frenzy.

 On the other hand, these victims were briefly held hostage yet survived unharmed:The couple saw a car pull up on their street in a very quiet neighborhood in Durham NC.
 One of them opened the door to peek out, and three gunmen stormed in, saying over and over, "Do you want to die today?
 Don't look at me."
 The woman says she didn't look as they were robbed.